Policies

 Due dates and late assignments

 Posted due dates are firm.
 If they change over the course of the term, they’ll change for everyone.
-Turning in an assignment late will lead to a deduction.
-If you notify me on the due date that it will be late, and get it in the next day, the deduction is one letter grade (the total number of points you can get is 10% less than the total possible).
+Turning in an assignment late will likely lead to a deduction.
 Later notifications or assignments turned in will be dealt with on a case-by-case basis.

 Expectations